MBWest/Note-Taking/Skills Enhancement Program/Unix/Questions.md

     `-<FLAG> <ARGUMENTS>`

 3. Provide the ssh command to configure a forward SSH tunnel.
 This configuration should allow other ops network machines to connect to your ops station to use the tunnel.
 Your ops station IP address is 172.16.0.4 and the listening port should be 1022.
 The tunnel should point to 192.168.10.10 port 22.
-The tunnel should go through an SSH session on 172.16.0.5 port 22.
+The tunnel should go through an SSH session on 172.16.0.5 port 22. **ssh -p 22 user1@172.16.0.5 -L 172.16.0.4:1022:192.168.10.10:22**

     The credentials to 172.16.0.5 are user1/pass1 and the credentials to 192.168.10.10 are user2/pass2.
 Use IP addresses and not hostnames.
 Provide the command line for the tunnel in format:

     `ssh -p <ARG> <user>@<IP> -<FLAG> <ARGS>`

 4. A forward SSH tunnel has already been configured as specified below.
 Provide the ssh command to connect to 172.16.0.4 through the tunnel.
-The tunnel was configured with the following command:
+The tunnel was configured with the following command: **ssh -p 1022 user2@127.0.0.1**

-        ssh -p 22 user1@192.168.10.10 -L 127.0.0.1:1022:172.16.0.4:22
+    `ssh -p 22 user1@192.168.10.10 -L 127.0.0.1:1022:172.16.0.4:22`

         192.168.10.9        192.168.10.10       172.16.0.4
         --------------      --------------      --------------
         |            |      |            |      |            |